xwiki-contrib/xwiki-restserver/README.md

 ```
 And that's all!

+## Working example
-You could find a more complete example in `xwiki-restserver-example`, with unit and functional tests.
+You could find a more complete example in `xwiki-restserver-example`, with a basic user management, unit and functional tests.